ProjectAliceDev/aliceos-docs/index.md

             <div class="col-12">
                 <h3>Download</h3>
                 <div>
-                    <p>If you are using Ren'Py SDK 6.99.12.4, you can download the pre-built RPA on GitHub:</p>
+                    <p>If you want to download AliceOS as a ZIP or TAR.GZ file, you can use the downloads page to grab a copy.</p>
                     <p><a href = "https://github.com/TheAngelReturns/aliceos/releases/" class = "p-button--positive p-link--external">Download</a></p>
                 </div>
             </div>